Madhu Muskan

 Madhu Muskan (Sweet Smiles) was an Indian weekly comic magazine published by the Gowarsons Group of Companies from 1972 to 2004.
-Its circulation was as high as 100,000 during the late 1970s.
+Its circulation reached approximately 100,000 copies during the late 1970s.

 Overview

 Gowarsons began publishing Madhu Muskan in New Delhi in 1972.
-The magazine was initially published fortnightly and later became a weekly.
+The magazine was initially issued fortnightly and later became a weekly publication.

-While not strictly a comic book, Madhu Muskan featured illustrated comic stories on 90 percent of its pages, with popular characters of the time.
-Four to five pages contained magazine-type stories, and the remainder were comics.
+While not a comic book in the strict sense, Madhu Muskan consisted primarily of illustrated comic stories, which accounted for about 90 percent of its content and featured popular characters of the period.
+Four to five pages carried magazine-style material, with the remainder devoted to comics.

 The Gowarsons Group also held the Indian rights to Archie, Asterix and several other titles.
-Madhu Muskan ceased publication in 2004, amid financial difficulties in the Indian comic industry.
+Madhu Muskan ceased publication in 2004, following financial difficulties in the Indian comic industry.

 Characters

 Madhu Muskans characters are primarily humorous.
 Characters during the 1970s and 1980s include: